pratikkarelia25/trackoin/README.md

 ## Future Scope
 - Functionalities to trade stocks & cyrpto currencies securely and efficiently
-- Scalablity of the app
+- We hope to make the app scalable for maximum users to access the app
+- Enhance the favourites page, to enable users to see all the stocks and cryptocurrencies the user has liked